avner-csumb/cst363-orm/slides.md

 <br>

-That’s four queries to get three users and their comments.
+That's four queries to get three users and their comments.

 - Round-trip latency multiplies with each extra query.
 - Under load, the database sees a storm of tiny queries rather than a few bigger ones.